CT HAND

 Pre-requisites

-Best Time to Take the CT Hand
+Best Time to Take the CT Scan of the Hand

 Eligibility

-Procedure for Taking a CT Hand
+Procedure for Taking a Computed Tomography of the Hand

 Caution Before Taking the Test